All Episodes

 That's just, that's complete control over information.

-You know, it's just ironclad.
+You know, that's just, it's just ironclad.

 You can't escape from that.